NC State Extension Publications

 Skip to Silo Types

-Pressed bags
+Pressed Bags

 Towers

 Silage is filled by blowing the material through a pipe attached to the outside wall that ends in a distributor at the top of the tower silo.
 In concrete stave silos that unload from the top (Figure 5), the unloader blows the silage through doors located in the side of the silo and down a chute.
 The density in this type of silo is determined by the weight of the material on top and wall friction.
 Consequently, material at the bottom needs to be ensiled at a high DM (35% to 40%) to prevent effluent release.
-The upper surface of the silo is exposed to the air, and spoilage can occur of up to 1 meter deep, which is discarded when emptying starts.
+The upper surface of the silo is exposed to the air, and spoilage can occur up to 1 meter deep, which is discarded when emptying starts.
 The losses in DM during ensiling tend to be lower in tower silos compared to other types.
 Oxygen-limiting tower variants, primarily unloaded from the bottom, are available to limit spoilage even further.

 Figure 3.
 Bunker silo.